top of page

 ADHD and Co-occurring Disorders

 Attention Deficit Hyperactivity Disorder (ADHD) is a common neurological disorder characterized by difficulties in attention, impulsivity, and hyperactivity.
 To learn more about ADHD symptoms, as well as evidence-based treatments for this disorder, please see the previous blog posts on these topics.
 In continuation of our ADHD blog series, we sat down with Drs.
-Kirk Mochrie & Cara Lusby to understand more about the common co-occuring concerns for individuals with ADHD, as well as treatment implications.
+Cara Lusby and Kirk Mochrie to understand more about the common co-occuring concerns for individuals with ADHD, as well as treatment implications.

 1. What does it mean when treatment providers use the term “comorbidities”?
 What are the common comorbidities associated with ADHD?